-I am an environmental and labor economist at Columbia University's School of International and Public Affairs (SIPA).
+I am an environmental economist at Columbia University's School of International and Public Affairs (SIPA).
 I am affiliated with CEEP, the Climate School, and the Institute for the Study of Labor (IZA).
 From 2023 to 2024, I was a Senior Advisor in the Office of Information and Regulatory Affairs (OIRA).
 I study how forecasts and other types of information affect actions in settings including adaptation to climate change, risk-taking in research, and time use.
 These days, I am especially fascinated by how people perceive and use weather forecasts—a decades-long information intervention going on every hour of the day, all around the world.

-News and updates
+Latest news and updates

 I have taken a one-year leave to be Senior Advisor at the Office of Information and Regulatory Affairs (OIRA), a division of the Office of Management and Budget in the Executive Office of the President.